 Dealer Auctions are the Key to Finding Cheap New Cars

 The Manufacturer’s Standard Retail Price (MSRP) listed on the sticker of a car is more of a guideline than anything else.
 Car salesmen will use this MRSP as a starting-off point before trying to encourage you to get premium packages and to pay for additional services like title fees in order to inflate the overall price of the car – and by extension their commission – while savvy car buyers will haggle against a salesman in an attempt to drive the price down under that MSRP.
-However, this isn’t even close to what the dealer paid for the vehicle in the first place – especially if the car was bought at auction.
+However, this isn’t even close to what the dealer pay for the vehicle in the first place.
+Especially if the buying of the car was at auction.

 Dealer auctions are private events that only someone with a dealer’s license can attend and bid.
-The prices for these cars are far under MSRP, as they are priced at wholesale, which can be anywhere from 40 percent to 60 percent below MSRP.
+The prices for these cars are far under MSRP, as they are at wholesale price.
+Which can be anywhere from 40 percent to 60 percent below MSRP.
 Car dealers then bid on and purchase these wholesale-priced cars before jacking up the price to turn a profit.
 However, you can cut out the middle man by buying directly from a wholesale auction.

 How to Get Into a Dealer Auction

 Since these auctions are private and reservation is for car industry insiders, it can be difficult to get in.
 However, dealers can be accompanied by employees that can ostensibly act as “drivers” to bring any cars home that are won at auction.
 If you have a personal connection with someone with a dealer’s license, like a friend or a family member that owns their own auto body shop and resells refurbished vehicles, you can ask to be taken along.
 You can then provide your own money to your friend or relative to bid on cars for you.